-My first solo trip to Colombia was in 2011 and I fell in love with the country and its people immediately.
-After having explored some other places alone (Indonesia, Cambodia, Vietnam, Nicaragua, Costa Rica, Peru, Bolivia, etc.), I finally came back to Colombia in 2018.
-After about 2 years of traveling back and forth, I moved to Colombia finding myself in Naguib Mahfouz words “Home is not where you were born; home is where all your attempts to escape cease.”
+I first visited Colombia alone in 2011 and instantly fell in love with the country and its people.
+After traveling through other countries like Indonesia, Cambodia, Vietnam, Nicaragua, Costa Rica, Peru, and Bolivia, I returned to Colombia in 2018.
+After a few years of back-and-forth, I finally moved to Bogotá, and I now find myself in Naguib Mahfouz’s words: “Home is not where you were born; home is where all your attempts to escape end.”

 Independent travel: Like backpackers, flashpackers are independent travelers who love to explore a country on their own terms, without an organized group tour spanning the whole trip.